skle/snw-cordova-imagePicker/README.md

 =======================

 ```
-This is a fork of https://github.com/wymsee/cordova-imagePicker with minor fixes.
+This is a fork of https://github.com/wymsee/cordova-imagePicker with these features added.

+Added:
+    - "Select All" for iOS
+    - Adaptive layout that supports iPhone 6, 6+ and possibly future models
+    - Cosmetic changes reflecting iOS 8

 Fixes:
-    - Adaptive layout that support iPhone 6, 6+ and possibly future model
-    - Cosmetic changes reflecting iOS 8
     - Android short fileanme crash
 ```